matthieu-sgi/Pool_Ball_tracking_AI/README.md

 <!-- ![Output of the model](results/v1_result.png) -->

+The V2 is a homemade version of the U-Net.
+It is fully connected and has 4 convolutional layers up and down.
+Fully connected means that there are also a Multi Layer Perceptron (MLP) at the Bottom of the U-Net.
+This MLP is composed of 3 linear layers.

 Speed : 1sec/iteration on google Colab.<br>
 Precision : Between 3 and 4 pixels in mean euclidian distance.<br>
 Model Weight : 246.06 MB with 31,037,633 parameters.